Definition of Bond Issuer

 There are almost four to five types of bond issuers.
 These are Firms, Government entities, Municipalities, Special Purpose Vehicles, etc.

-- Firms: Whenever firms require funds to finance their projects or if there arises any working capital requirement, then the firms issue the bonds.
-The issued bonds can have different credit rating as compared to the credit rating of the firm.
+- Firms: Whenever firms require funds to finance their projects or any working capital requirement arises, they issue bonds.
+The issued bonds can have different credit ratings compared to the firm’s credit rating.
 Therefore the investors should analyze the pointers of the bond and then make the investment decision.
 Firms issue different classes of bonds, and thus the investor has choices to make.

-- Government: The government entities also issues a bond to the public to finance their projects.
+- Government: Government entities also issue a bond to the public to finance their projects.
 The US Treasury bonds are one of the most popular government entity bonds.
 The rating of these bonds is very high, and thus the investors get attractive returns from these bonds.
 The government bonds also differ with the countries.
-In some developed countries, government-issued bonds are less risker in comparison to that of developing countries.
+In some developed countries, government-issued bonds are less riskier than those of developing countries.
 Therefore the investor should be keen enough to understand the bond policies before investing their proceeds.

-- Municipalities: The Municipalities are also bond issuers that issue bonds to the public.
+- Municipalities: The Municipalities are bond issuers issuing bonds to the public.
 The Municipalities also act as the government in this case.
-The bonds are highly rated like the bonds issued by government entities.
+The bonds are highly rated, like the bonds issued by government entities.
 The Municipalities get support from the government so that the municipalities can gain the faith and trust of the investors.

-- Special Purpose Vehicle: Certain firms or government entities issue bonds for special purpose or projects.
-These bonds are specially to finance certain projects that may include projects related to building and repairing lands and bridges, etc.
+- Special Purpose Vehicle: Certain firms or government entities issue bonds for special purposes or projects.
+These bonds are special to finance certain projects, including building and repairing lands and bridges, etc.

 How Bond Issuers Make Money?

-The bond issuer issues the bonds to the public, and then the investors invest their money in it.
-The bond issuers are then required to pay periodic interest to the investors, and the principal value is repaid at the end of the maturity period.
-The money which is invested can be utilized by the bond issuer and can be treated as a loan.
-The bond issuer can finance the projects, and after the work is completed, the money is returned back to the investors.
+The bond issuer issues the bonds to the public, and investors invest their money.
+The issuers are then required to pay periodic interest to the investors.
+The principal value is repaid at the end of the maturity period.
+The bond issuer can use the invested money as a loan.
+The bond issuer can finance the projects, and after the work is completed, the money is returned to the investors.
 Thus the purpose of the bond issue is completed here.
 Also, the bond issuers make money out of this process.

 Advantages & Disadvantages of Bond Issuer